Evidence of Mass Ordering of Charm and Bottom Quark Energy Loss in Au+Au Collisions at RHIC: Results

-The measured values for $f_{b}^{AA}$ in combined 2014 and 2016 data are shown in Fig.~\ref{fig:Figure2}(a) for MB collisions, and are compared to $p$+$p$ data~\cite{PhysRevLett.105.202301} and FONLL predictions.
-The $f_{b}^{AA}$ fractions are also measured in the 0--20\%, 20--40\%, and 40--80\% centrality regions, where the centralities are defined using the charged particle multiplicity at midrapidity~\cite{PhysRevC.79.034909}, and are related to the impact parameter of the colliding nuclei.
-0--20\% denotes nuclear collisions with the greatest spacial overlap, while 40--80\% denotes peripherally colliding nuclei.
-These data are shown in Fig.~\ref{fig:Figure2}(b).
-A clear centrality dependence is observed, with significantly enhanced $b\rightarrow e$ fractions in MB and 0--20\% Au+Au collisions compared to $p$+$p$ data and FONLL predictions.
-The 40--80\% data are in good agreement with the $p$+$p$ data.
+From the likelihood fit to the ${\rm log}_{10}$(DCA/cm) distribution of candidate electrons shown in Fig.~\ref{fig:Figure1}, the measured values for $f_{b}^{AA}$ from the combined 2014 and 2016 data samples are shown in Fig.~\ref{fig:Figure2}(a) along with the PHENIX measurements ~\cite{PhysRevC.93.034904} for the 0-80\% centrality class, and are compared to $p$+$p$ data~\cite{PhysRevLett.105.202301} and FONLL predictions.
+These STAR results in Au+Au collisions are consistent within uncertainties with published PHENIX measurements~\cite{PhysRevC.93.034904}.
+The $f_{b}^{AA}$ fractions in the 0--20\%, 20--40\%, and 40--80\% centrality regions are shown in Fig.~\ref{fig:Figure2}(b).
+Centrality is defined using the charged particle multiplicity at midrapidity~\cite{PhysRevC.79.034909}, and is related to the impact parameter of the colliding nuclei.
+The 0--20\% class includes nuclear collisions with the greatest spacial overlap, while 40--80\% denotes peripherally colliding nuclei.
+A clear centrality dependence is shown for $p_{\rm T}<$~4.5\,GeV/$c$, with significantly enhanced $b\rightarrow e$ fractions in 0--80\% and 0--20\% collisions compared to $p$+$p$ data and FONLL predictions.
+The results in 40--80\% collisions are in good agreement with the $p$+$p$ data and FONLL predictions.